majedali117/HomeTask/README.md

-# Salesforce Home Task for Majed Ali
+# Salesforce Task for Majed Ali

 There are two parts of the task as follows
 - Create an Aura component to show case list on Contact Page.